benjamin-heasly/geffenlab-ephys-pipeline/cortex-first-run.md

 ## AIND ephys pipeline (repeat)

 Nextflow has the ability to reuse processing results from previous runs.
 If it determines that the pipeline code and input data for a given step have not changed, it can skip execution of that step and reuse existing results.
-To see this in action, use the `-resume` option when calling Nextflow.
+To see this in action, use the `-resume` option.

 For example, run the same pipeline again: